-- 3.1 The approval of the Statement of Principles and the passing of a resolution not to issue casino licences must be taken by Full Council. - 3.2 All other licensing functions under the Act will be carried out by the Licensing Committee.
+- 3.2 All other licensing functions under the Act will be carried out by the Licensing Committee.
 In the interests of efficiency and effectiveness the Committee will delegate certain decisions and functions to officers or to the Licensing Act Sub-Committee. - 3.3 The table shown at Appendix 5 sets out the proposed delegation of decisions and functions to the Licensing Committee, Licensing Act Sub-Committee and Officers. - 3.4 This scheme of delegation is without prejudice to Officers referring an application to the Licensing Committee or Licensing Act Sub-Committee if considered appropriate in the circumstances of any particular case.